Buck Rogers (song): Chart performance

 "Buck Rogers" entered the charts at number five in the United Kingdom, it went on to spend a second week in the top 10 at number eight.
-In South Africa, the track was very well received by radio DJs by reaching number one on the 5FM top 40.
+In South Africa, the track was very well received by radio DJs, reaching number one on the 5FM top 40.
 Later in the year the band were invited by the radio station as a headline act for their 26th birthday celebrations concert, due to the success the band had with them at the time.

 After the top-five success of the single, Grant was asked in an April 2001 edition of a Feederweb fanzine if he felt under pressure to deliver another radio-friendly song, in reply he said:

 "Not really, I think with the radio thing you have to be really careful; at the end of the day Feeder's not a typical daytime radio band, but what we've done is that we've proved that a guitar band – a British guitar band, and a band that doesn't have the profile of U2 or someone can still get into the top ten.
 It is possible!, it just seems to be that it's always the big American bands who sort of dominate the top ten; a Limp Bizkit or whatever, but saying that I think the whole Travis and Coldplay thing has been really good as sort of a stepping stone, and also I think people are getting fed up of just seeing Westlife or Steps on the TV.
 I think people are finding rock, and real bands again – I think that the market is currently so bombarded with pop stuff that we're just quite refreshing.
 Rock never went away, but it never really got the exposure.
 Hopefully it'll get "Seven Days in the Sun" away..."

 Grant said in a 2005 Q magazine interview that he did not want to be remembered for it, as he said it is "a throwaway pop song" and he is more of a dark songwriter.
 Nonetheless, he said if it was not for the song, Feeder would not be here today.